What's the best gaming controller?

 one, is the convex thumbsticks.
 I don't know if it's the material or

-just my sweaty demeanour but I found myself slipping off them often,
+just because I sweat 😅 but I found myself slipping off them often,

 frequently causing me issues in game.
-No such issues with the convex Xbox thumbsticks.
+No such issues with the concave Xbox thumbsticks.

 A minor but significant